renehansen/OnlinePOS/README.md

 I have created all UI components inline in the HomeScreen component.
 Usually, I would expect that allowed UI elements are defined in a component library or a fully fledged design system, in order to avoid that people reinvent components that already exist.

+## Testing
+Due to build.gradle problems, mockk couldn't be resolved, so the ProductManager tests, where I wanted to mock out the repository (although strictly not needed since it is already a mock repository :D )
 ## Translations
   I have added translations, rather than hardcoding texts, in order to make it easy to support multiple languages